HomeMy WebLinkAboutItem 07 - HL02-02 William M. Bennett House Cc ITEM

 SETBACKS

-The distance a building sets back from the front property Una relays the visual continuity or presence of
+The distance a building sets back from the front property line relays the visual continuity or presence of

 Buildings within a residential area were sited to provide front and side open spaces between neighbors, thus